fed/blog/content/uses.md

 - [Spotify](https://spotify.com) for streaming and organising my music library, although I also enjoy [brain.fm](https://brain.fm) especially when I want to do some focus work.

+- [PDF Combo](https://apps.apple.com/au/app/pdfcombo/id1030461463) is quite handy for combining PDF files, and [Lightweight PDF](https://apps.apple.com/au/app/lightweight-pdf/id1450640351) is useful if you ever need to compress a PDF file.
+I typically use these if I need to submit any government forms/documents when there's a file upload size limit.
+I typically don't keep these installed all the time as I rarely use them.

 ## Hardware and furniture

 - [Dell S2721QS (27 inch 4K UHD Monitor)](https://dell.com/en-au/shop/dell-27-4k-uhd-monitor-s2721qs/apd/210-axfo/monitors-monitor-accessories)